Fat Shack

 Fat Shack is an American fast-casual restaurant chain founded in Fort Collins, Colorado.
-As of September 2022, it has 29 corporate and franchise-owned restaurants across twelve states with a new location in Kansas City, Missouri set to open in 2022.
-The new location will be Fat Shack’s first restaurant in Missouri.
+As of September 2025, it has 31 corporate and franchise-owned restaurants across fourteen states; the most recent opening was in Sioux Falls, South Dakota, marking their entry into the state.

 History

 Origins

-The Fat Shack concept was copied from the Rutgers grease trucks in February 2010 by Tom Armenti in the college town of Ewing, New Jersey (home of The College of New Jersey), operating from 6 pm to 4 am in a bagel shop (which operated at the location during the day time).
+The Fat Shack concept was created in February 2010 by Tom Armenti and a group of longtime friends intown of Ramsey, New Jersey, operating from 6 pm to 4 am in a bagel shop owned by the family of one of the friends (which operated at the location during the day time).
 Once the bagel shop's staff left for the day, Tom would re-open the store and operate his new late night restaurant from 6PM to 4AM.

-In August 2011, Armenti moved to Fort Collins, Colorado where he opened the doors to the first full-size Fat Shack restaurant.
+In August 2011, Armenti moved to Fort Collins, Colorado, where he opened the doors to the first full-size Fat Shack restaurant.

 Growth

 Armenti's college classmate and close friend, Kevin Gabauer joined the company in Fort Collins and worked with the founder to re-organize the menu, refreshing the company's brand and simplifying operations.
 Within six months, Fat Shack opened another location in Boulder.

 In February 2015, Fat Shack celebrated the grand opening of its first franchise in Denver at DU.
 After opening several more locations in Colorado, interstate expansion began in Denton, Texas.
-Fat Shack now has 28 locations throughout the United States, including delivery-only virtual kitchen concepts in Chicago and Philadelphia.
+Fat Shack now has 29 locations throughout the United States.